We are lucky to have in our backyard California’s premier ice climbing locales: June Lake and Lee Vining Canyon.

 Advanced Ice Climbing — 2 Days

 The advanced programs are for those who have climbed before and want to get out onto steeper terrain as we concentrate on techniques for continuous vertical terrain with small stances and more demanding climbing.
-This program is in the Lee Vining area.
+This program is usually in the Lee Vining area.

 Private Ice Climbing